How We Test Our Peptides: Our Quality Process Explained

 Out of every 100 molecules in the vial, 99 of them are the peptide you ordered.
 The remaining 1% might be related peptide fragments (pieces of the peptide that did not form correctly during synthesis), residual solvents from the purification process, or counter-ions like acetate or trifluoroacetate (TFA) that are part of the salt form.

 For research-grade peptides, anything above 98% is considered high quality.
-We hold ourselves to 99% or above because we believe researchers deserve the best possible starting material.
+We hold ourselves to a minimum of 98% because we believe researchers deserve a floor they can rely on.

 Peptide synthesis is a chemical process, and chemical processes can vary from batch to batch.
 Temperature, timing, reagent quality, and purification steps all affect the final product.
 A manufacturer might produce a perfect batch on Monday and a below-spec batch on Tuesday using the same equipment.

 It costs more.
 It takes longer.
-But it means when you order from us, you know exactly what you are getting.
+But it means when you order from us, you can read the evidence yourself instead of taking our word for it.

 How to Access Your Product's COA

-Every product on our site has a COA available.
-You can request it by contacting our support team with your order number, or visit our guarantees page for more details on our purity commitment.
+Where we hold a certificate for a product, you can request it by contacting our support team with your order number, or visit our Purity & Quality Guarantee for more details on our purity commitment.

 Products mentioned in this article: